rakutentech/leofs_docs/admin_guide_10.rst

 LeoFS Gateway Access-log Format (v1.0.0-pre3 later)
 ---------------------------------------------------

 LeoFS-Gateway is able to output access-log.
-If you would like to use this option, you can check and set :ref:`the configuration <conf_gateway_label>`.
+If you would like to use this option, you can check and set :ref:`LeoFS Gateway configuration <conf_gateway_label>`.

 Sample
 ^^^^^^